plant-humanities/essays/mulberry/README.md

 [^34]: Arnold Krochmal, "The Vanishing White Mulberry of Northern Greece," *Economic Botany* 8, no. 2 (1954): 145–151.
 [^35]: Coles, *Mulberry*.
 [^36]: Coles.
+[^36]: Coles.
+[^37]: Paola Bertucci, "Enlightened Secrets: Silk, Intelligent Travel, and Industrial Espionage in Eighteenth-Century France," *Technology and Culture* 54, no. 4 (October 2013): 820–52.; Coles, Mulberry.
+[^38]: Coles, *Mulberry*.
+[^39]: Gerald B. Hertz, "The English Silk Industry in the Eighteenth Century," *The English Historical Review* 24, no. 96 (1909): 710–27.
+[^40]: Hertz, "The English Silk Industry in the Eighteenth Century."
+[^41]: Warren M. Billings, *The Old Dominion in the Seventeenth Century: A Documentary History of Virginia, 1606-1700*, revised ed.
+(Chapel Hill: University of North Carolina Press, 2007).
+[^42]: Charles E. Hatch, Jr., "Mulberry Trees and Silkworms: Sericulture in Early Virginia," *The Virginia Magazine of History and Biography* 65, no. 1 (January 1957): 6. https://www.jstor.org/stable/4246279.
+[^43]: Hatch, Jr., *Mulberry Trees and Silkworms: Sericulture in Early Virginia*, 7.
+[^44]: Worlidge, *Systema Agriculturae*.
+[^45]: John Bonoeil, *His Majesties gracious letter to the Earle of South-Hampton, treasurer, and to the Councell and Company of Virginia heere: commanding the present setting up of silke works, and planting of vines in Virginia* (London: Felix Kyngston, 1622).
+[^46]: Bonoeil, *His Majesties gracious letter to the Earle of South-Hampton*.
+[^47]: Technique originated from Messina, Italy.
+Bonoeil, 29.
+[^48]: Hatch, Jr., *Mulberry Trees and Silkworms*.
+[^49]: Hatch.
+[^50]: Watanabe, Tadao.
+"Substances in Mulberry Leaves Which Attract Silkworm Larvæ (Bombyx mori)," *Nature* 182 (1958): 325–326, https://doi.org/10.1038/182325a0.
+[^51]: By 1616, moderate success of sericulture in Jamestown, Virginia, was proof enough to send to England cocoons and possibly spooled threads of silk.
+Hatch, 8–9.
+[^52]: There were several bitterly cold winters in the 1840s that ravaged burgeoning white mulberry trees; survivors were further thinned by an 1844 fungal blight.
+Ben Marsh, "The Republic's New Clothes: Making Silk in the Antebellum United States," *Agricultural History* 86, no. 4 (fall 2012): 206–34. https://www.jstor.org/stable/10.3098/ah.2012.86.4.206, p 226; Harris 2015; Billings 1996.
+[^53]: Hatch, Jr., *Mulberry Trees and Silkworms: Sericulture in Early Virginia*, 61.
+[^54]: Chambliss, "The mulberry craze."
+[^55]: Harris, *What Have Plants Ever Done for Us?*, 117.